 Change Your Mind about Your Work

 Remember that you work for a purpose.
 Remember that the nine to five is not all you have.
 Here’s how to put that into practice: When you get out of bed, breathe in gratefulness for another day to be alive.
-When you drive to work, be thankful that you can afford a car, and when you get to work, be thankful you arrived safely.
-When you make your breakfast, thank God you live in a country where food is within reach.
+Write down some things you’re thankful for.
+Say a prayer.
+Put on some uplifting music while you get ready.
+When you drive to work, be thankful that you can even afford a car, and when you get to work, be thankful you arrived safely.
+When you make your breakfast, thank God you live in a country where food is in such abundance.
 When your hands hurt, thank God for the ability to use them to their limits.
 When you drive/commute back home from work, be thankful that you have a home to go to.
 And when you think about your life, be grateful that you have one.

 Accept Where You Are Now

 I may not be exactly where I thought I would be at 27–in fact, I know I’m not.
-But this world does not revolve around me.
-I have a role to play in it, sure, and I have a responsibility because of the life I’ve chosen.
-I don’t get to fuss and complain about what I don’t have because I have SO much.
-So even though work feels like a drag sometimes, I remind myself that what I’m here on earth for is more than paying the bills.
+But even though routine life feels like a drag sometimes, I remind myself that what I’m here on earth for is more than paying the bills.
 It’s to believe in, hope in, trust, and love God, and everyone He created.
-And if that means my seven to three is where He wants me to work in this 27th year of life, then I will.
+It’s to find opportunities to serve others, and use the lessons I’ve learned in my own life to help other navigate through their own struggles.
+And if that means my seven to three is where He wants me to be right now, then I will.
 I say “yes, Lord.”
 Because it’s not about me.
 It’s about Him.